ThinkDataEd/curriculum/docs/unit1/lesson16.md

 !!! note "Essential Concepts: "
     A two-way table is a summary of the association/relationship between two categorical variables.
-Joint relative frequencies answer questions of the form "what proportion of the people/objects had *this* value on the first variable and *this* value on the second."
+Joint relative frequencies answer questions of the form "what proportion of the people/objects had *this* value on the first variable and *this* value on the second?".

 ###**Lesson:**
 1. Launch the lesson by displaying the following scenario: